egel-lang/egel-lang.github.io/SEMANTICS.md

 I simply like this model of evaluation, there isn't much more to it.
 Some difficulties with this model are not discussed here.

 **Notes:** Yes, what is shown are thunks or heap allocated stack frames.
-No, this isn't done with CPS though it is much akin to that.
+No, code isn't generated with a continuation passing style (CPS) transform though how the model was derived it is much akin to that.
 Please note that CPS is a source-to-source transformation, whereas what is described here is an evaluation strategy.
-You need that first.
-Stated differently, the source code is translated directly to byte code for this model, and the model is the
-CPS transform of the term graph according to an eager semantics.
+You need the latter first.
+Stated differently, the source code is translated directly to byte code for this model, and the model is the CPS transform of the term graph according to an eager semantics.

 **More:** Egel also supports exception handling which is a natural extension of this model.
 </body>